JRHales/pyconsoler/README.md

 # pyconsoler
  For internal use only!
  Only authorized users will be grante access.
-Please contact admin @ bitlabyrinth.com for authorization.
+Please contact dev@bitlabyrinth.com for authorization.